 A finger vibrator is designed to work as a vibrating extension of the user’s finger, adding a little something extra to self-play.
 These vibes are often simple, small and inexpensive, which is a plus.
 That said, many are made of materials that are questionable in terms of body safety.
 However, this is a fun option, especially for those who are new to vibrators.

 A vibrating dildo is exactly what it sounds like.
 Yup, it’s a dildo that vibrates.
-And while the boundaries of this category are pretty fuzzy, the most common type of toy you’ll see here are dildos (often realistic dildos) that can also be fitted with a vibrating bullet.
-There are actually some really good options here, including ….
-Tantus, Doc Johnson, etc. Plus, this a pretty versatile toy, because it’s a standalone dildo and vibe all in one.
+And while the boundaries of this category are pretty fuzzy, there are actually some really good options here.
+Plus, this a pretty versatile toy, because it’s a standalone dildo and vibe all in one.

 Vibrating Tongue Ring